AaltoIIC/Co-Des/README.md

 ## Repository structure

 The repository structure is presented as a tree below.
-Next the structure is presented in more detail.
+Next this structure is presented in more detail.

 ```sh
 ├── flask_server